Denis1gn/portfolio/README.md

 # portfolio
-My researches &amp; training courses
+Hello, my name is Denis Ignatov and I am financial analyst and I enjoy working with data.
+Here are my researches &amp; training courses.